yvlawy/MoellonToolkit/README.md

 ![The list choice dialog box](Docs/Dialogs/dlgListChoice.jpg)

 The select file  dialog box:
-Use the Windows built-in dialog box.
+(Use the Windows built-in dialog box.)

 ![The select file  dialog box](Docs/Dialogs/dlgSelectFile.jpg)

 The save file  dialog box:

-Use the Windows built-in dialog box.
+(Use the Windows built-in dialog box).

 ![The save file  dialog box](Docs/Dialogs/dlgSaveFile.jpg)

-Use the Windows built-in dialog box.

 # Others functionnalities
 You can choose your text translation for titles, labels and buttons used in dialog boxes.
 Today available languages are: gb, fr, es.
 But you can set your own text for each text code: Ok, Cancel, Yes, No,...

+Set the translation page for text:
+    commonDlg.SetCurrentCultureInfo(CultureCode.en_GB);

 # Quick Getting Started
 Create a WPF project.
 Create your back-end application controller class based on the MoellonToolkit base controller.
 Create your Views and ViewModels, update the controller.